stijnapp/voronoi-wallpaper/README.md

 ## Property Groups & Reference

+**Note**: Some properties are conditionally visible - they only appear when their parent toggle is enabled.
+For example, the repulsion distance slider only appears when "Enable Dot Repulsion" is checked.

 | Property Key         | Type     | Description                                     | Range/Options    | Default |
 | -------------------- | -------- | ----------------------------------------------- | ---------------- | ------- |
 | **Group: General**   |          |                                                 |                  |         |